Trump accuses ex-FBI director Comey of cowardice over 'leaks'

 Comey "leaking his own memos to manipulate the system is exactly why people dislike the swamp," said Trump ally Newt Gingrich.
 During his campaign, Trump often said it was time to "drain the swamp" in Washington of corrupt and self-dealing insiders.

-But Trump's denunciations of Comey have only fuelled demands that the president - who has denied asking for loyalty or asking for the investigation to be shelved - give his account under oath.
+But Trump's denunciations of Comey have only fueled demands that the president -- who has denied asking for loyalty or urging that the investigation be shelved -- give his account under oath.

 On Friday, Trump indicated that he was willing to do that, a highly unusual step for a sitting president and one fraught with legal hazard.